How the coronavirus has hit global sport - France 24

 Paris (AFP)

-The Six Nations rugby union match between Italy and England was postponed on Thursday, the latest high-profile sports event to be scratched from the international calendar due to the global spread of the deadly coronavirus.
+The Milan-San Remo cycling one-day classic was postponed on Friday, the latest high-profile sports event to be scratched from the international calendar due to the global spread of the deadly coronavirus.

-AFP Sport looks at the effects on sport of the virus, which has killed more than 3,200 people while infecting 95,000 in more than 80 countries worldwide.
+AFP Sport looks at the effects on sport of the virus, which has killed 3,404 people while infecting 99,464 in 89 countries worldwide.

+-- The spring classic Milan San-Remo, scheduled for March 21, was postponed on Friday, having only previously been cancelled three times since the inaugural edition in 1907.

+-- The Strade Bianchi, the first big race of the Italian cycling season set for Saturday, has also been cancelled as has the Tirreno-Adriatico while teams such as Mitchelton, Ineos and Astana have pulled out of Sunday's Paris-Nice.

 TOKYO OLYMPICS